What is gaming addiction?

 Spend more and more time on slots, bets, live games

-Gradually increase the amount - small winnings are no longer pleasing
+Gradually increase the amounts - small winnings are no longer pleasing

 3. Ignoring responsibilities